waquarwebkul/documentation/content/contributing/documentation.rst

 - **For minor changes**, for example, adding a paragraph or fixing a typo, we recommend **using the GitHub interface**.
 This is the easiest and fastest way to submit your changes, and it is suitable for non-technical people.
-Jump directly to the :ref:`contributing/documentation/first-contribution` section to get started.
+Jump directly to the :ref:`contributing-documentation-first-contribution` section to get started.
 - **For more complex changes**, it is necessary to **use Git** and work from a local copy of the documentation.
-Follow the instructions in the :ref:`contributing/documentation/setup` section to first prepare your environment.
+Follow the instructions in the :ref:`contributing-documentation-setup` section to first prepare your environment.

-.. _contributing/documentation/rst-intro:
+.. _contributing-rst-intro:

 reStructuredText (RST)
 ======================